ammorris90/applepie/README.md

 # applepie

+About:
+Word guessing application

+Description:
-This a simple hangman-esque game where you guess the word by tapping letters. built with Xcode
+This a simple hangman-esque game where you guess the word by tapping letters.
+Once you're out of apple, you're out of luckk

+Built With:
+built with Xcode, Interface Builder, Swift